 - Remove the bread pan (with the dough) from the bread machine.

-- After the dough has risen, go to the instruction section below on "preparing the dough & baking the bread".
+- Now read the instruction section below on "shaping the dough & baking the bread".

 Instructions – Preparing the Dough & Baking the Bread